-- For the operating systems in which Enhanced VMXNET is not supported, use the flexible device type.
-In ESXi, the "flexible NIC" automatically converts each vlance network device to a VMXNET device (a process also called "NIC Morphing") if the VMware Tools suite is installed in the guest operating system and the operating system supports VMXNET. - The VMXNET3, Enhanced VMXNET, E1000, and E1000e devices support jumbo frames (note that the vlance device does not).
-The use of jumbo frames can allow larger, and therefore fewer, packets.
+- When networking two virtual machines on the same ESXi host, try to connect them to the same vSwitch.
+When connected this way, their network speeds are not limited by the wire speed of any physical network card.
+Instead, they transfer network packets as fast as the host resources allow. - The E1000, E1000e, VMXNET2, and VMXNET3 devices support jumbo frames.
+The use of jumbo frames can allow data to be transmitted using larger, and therefore fewer, packets.
 Because much of the CPU load from network traffic is per-packet overhead, a lower packet rate can reduce the CPU load and thus increase performance. - To enable jumbo frames, set the MTU size to 9000 in both the guest network driver and the virtual switch configuration.
-The physical NICs at both ends and all the intermediate hops/routers/switches must also support jumbo frames. - In ESXi TCP Segmentation Offload (TSO) is enabled by default in the VMkernel but is supported in virtual machines only when they are using the VMXNET3 device, the Enhanced VMXNET device, the E1000 device, or the E1000e device.
-TSO can improve performance even if the underlying hardware does not support TSO.

-Similarly, in ESXi Large Receive Offload (LRO) is enabled by default in the VMkernel, but is supported in virtual machines only when they are using the VMXNET3 device or the Enhanced VMXNET device.
+The physical NICs at both ends and all the intermediate hops/routers/switches must also support jumbo frames. - In ESXi TCP Segmentation Offload (TSO) is enabled by default in the VMkernel but is supported in virtual machines only when they are using the E1000 device, the E1000e device, the VMXNET2 device, or the VMXNET3 device.
+TSO can improve performance even if the underlying hardware does not support TSO. - Similarly, in ESXi Large Receive Offload (LRO) is enabled by default in the VMkernel, but is supported in virtual machines only when they are using the VMXNET2 device or the VMXNET3 device.
 LRO might improve performance even if the underlying hardware does not support LRO.

 NOTE LRO support varies by operating system.
-Many Linux variants support it; Windows does not.
+Many Linux variants support LRO.
+In Windows virtual machines LRO is supported when the following prerequisites are met: